virdiggg/seeder-ci3/README.md

 ```
 - Add `--c` to generate its controller file as well.
 Optional.
 - Add `--m` to generate its migration file as well.
 Optional.
 - Add `--soft-delete` if your model using soft delete.
 Optional.
+When used along with `--m`, migration will have soft delete fields too.
 ```bash
 cd c:/xampp/htdocs/codeigniter && php index.php app model Admin/Users --r --c --m --soft-delete
 ```